browserengineering/book/book/visual-effects.md

 its graphics, was built back in the early 90s, before high-performance graphics cards and GPUs became widespread.

-So we'll need a new library that can perform visual effects.
+So we need a new library that can perform visual effects.
 We'll use [Skia](https://skia.org), the library that Chromium uses.
 However, Skia is just a library for raster and compositing, so we'll also use [SDL](https://www.libsdl.org/) to provide windows, input events, and OS-level